 About Us

-We do all of this in a very unique format: we're a "coffee table magazine", with page after page of stunning photography and in-depth interviews.
-Over our first five years, we’re proud to say that we’ve interviewed some of the world’s most respected builders (from Michael Gurian to John Monteleone and Bill Collings) and players (everyone from David Grisman to Wilco and Neko Case).
+We do all of this in a very unique format: we're a "coffee table magazine," with page after page of stunning photography and in-depth interviews (and barely any ads).
+In our first decade, we’re proud to say that we’ve interviewed some of the world’s most respected builders (from Michael Gurian to John Monteleone and Bill Collings) and players (everyone from David Grisman to Wilco and Ry Cooder).

 We don't stick to one genre; we love both acoustics and electrics.
 One of our subscribers accurately calls us the “guitar magazine for grownups.”

 Our reader-supported format means that advertising is kept to an absolute minimum and all ads are confined to the front and back of the magazine.
-Issues due not vary in size based on how many ads we could (or couldn't) sell.
+Issues do not vary in size based on how many ads we can (or can't) sell.
 We promise that, in exchange for supporting this magazine, in each issue you'll get at least 100 pages of pure, ad-free editorial.

 In 2006, after publishing for just one year, our magazine was featured in the Washington Post's Best of 2006: Music feature.
 We've also been profiled in Seattle magazine and on National Public Radio.